zeon-studio/hugoplate/content/english/about/_index.md

   - title: "2018-2023"
     image: "/images/pear_tree.jpg"
+    alt: "A pear tree in our garden, in full autumnal colours."
     content: |
       *\"And he dreamed the dream of all those who publish books, which was to have so much gold in your pockets that you would have to employ two people just to hold your trousers up.\"* ― Terry Pratchett, *Maskerade*
     long_text: |